 For the Desk Cycle, convenience is the name of the game.
 This small pedal exerciser was made to fit under a desk at work to help sedentary office workers burn calories while improving their fitness and overall well-being.
-However, t isn't just for use under a desk, as this compact and lightweight machine can easily be used anywhere you can sit and have your legs free.
-Reading a book, watching TV, you name it, this exerciser is a great way to multi-task and improve your time efficiency.
+It isn't just for use under a desk, however, as this compact and lightweight machine can easily be used anywhere you can sit and have your legs free.
+Reading a book, watching TV, you name it; this exerciser is a great way to multi-task and improve your time efficiency.
 It has eight levels of magnetic resistance with a decent range of difficulty that should be more than adequate for users who seek a convenient exerciser like the DeskCycle.
 Given its diminutive stature, testers were pleasantly surprised by the challenge and quality of exercise provided.
 The magnetic resistance is also very quiet, and it creates minimal noise distraction when used in the office or your home.
 It is also easily portable and storable thanks to its size and impressively lightweight.

 Read review: DeskCycle Under Desk Exerciser

 Why You Should Trust Us

 Our exercise bike test was led by Jeremy Benson.
 Benson is the Senior Mountain Bike Review Editor at OutdoorGearLab and has decades of cycling experience.
 In addition to testing and reviewing mountain bikes, this Lake Tahoe resident races in the Pro class in endurance gravel and mountain bike races.
 During the long winter months, Benson maintains his fitness while backcountry skiing and spending long hours spinning away the miles on indoor trainers and stationary bikes.
 He has ridden indoors for over two decades and has tried every type of trainer and exercise bike imaginable, from commercial spin and training bikes to at-home exercise models.
 In that time, he has developed a keen sense of the performance, qualities, and features that differentiate the styles and models on the market.